I am a therapist and I absolutely love my work.

 I’m human.
 Of course, I think of you when something happens in the real world that reminds me of our work.

 This is different than worrying about you.
 Honestly, I don’t worry about my clients, even when they are going through a difficult time.
-I trust them entirely to follow whatever our safety agreement is, and I go through the world believing that everyone is as okay as they can be, doing the best they can.
+I trust them entirely to follow our safety agreement and so that I go through the world with the confidence that my clients are doing their best and will reach out to me if they need me.

 I am not just doing this for the money.